-We provide the following statutory services:
+We provide the following services:

-- Tracking cases where children are missing
+- Tracking cases where children are missing from education.

 - Managing fixed penalty notice arrangements.